Lifeguard Courses

 Combining theoretical work and practical training, you will become a fully accredited pool lifeguard, learning key life skills – first aid, CPR and rescue techniques and gain an internationally recognised lifeguard qualification.
 The NPLQ course duration is 37.5 hours plus around a 3 hour assessment at the end of the course.

-The RLSS UK NPLQ is not just a qualification, it can be a stepping-stone into a career within the leisure industry.
+The NPLQ is not just a qualification, it can be a stepping-stone into a career within the leisure industry.
 As a lifeguard you will be able to provide a much-needed service to the public and help make people feel confident, happy and safe in the water.

 You will need to have a basic level of fitness to become a lifeguard and during and after your training you’ll be encouraged to stay fit and get fitter.